The Server Edition agent for Cloud Companion can be installed using the steps in this guide.

 The account must also have network permissions to the printers available through Cloud Companion.

-If you are using PDF document printing functionality, the service account must be a local administrator.
+If you are using report printing functionality, the service account must be a local administrator.

 The service account password should be set to not expire.
 If the password is changed, then the credential needs to be updated on the agent's Windows service configuration.